krisbolton/cyber-warfare-explained/conducting_a_cyber_attack.md

 [IMAGE]

-# Historic Scenarios
+# Historic Events

-Scenarios from recent history.
+Cyber warfare is shrouded in a digital fog of war, the following events occured and the reasoning described holds up to logic, however, the entire truth is not known.

-## Scenario One
+## Event One
 ### An Industrial Target

+TRITON
 Steal designs
 Disrupt
 Retribution

-## Scenario Two
+## Event Two
 ### A Telecoms Target

+Find source
 Steal subscriber information
 Target individual
 Build database

-## Scenario Three
+## Event Three
 ### Broad Target(s)

 Shotgun approach, WannaCry

 # Future Scenarios

-Example scenarios exploring possible future actions.
+Breif example scenarios exploring possible future actions.

-## Scenario Four
+## Scenario One
 ### A Military Target

 Disruption
 Domination

-## Scenario Five
+## Scenario Two
 ### Farming?

 At first glance, Farming may appear to be immune from the issues surrounding cyber security.
 Upon closer inspection, farming represents a high impact (strategic and economic) target with significant use of technology at every level of production and supply.
 However, this scenario will not focus on the more obvious technology exploitation and will instead explore the manipulation of public opinion through computational propoganda.
 This type of 'attack' appears unlikely and incomprehensible to the public being manipulated would find this difficult to beleive.
 The more a campaign is reminicent of a conspiracy theory, the more operational protection it is afforded by a cloak of confusion and deniability.
 The public, often a pressure on politicans - the tools that are often required to take action at a national level - are unaware, unsure or deny, security services are slowed attempting to desern what is real and what is not,.

-# Shared Tools and Services?

-Threat actors regularly share tools, not because they are in contact, but by the nature of the internet, open source community and programming culture.
+# Chapter Summary

+This chapter was designed to introduce some of the many reasons why a national threat actor may condcut cyber operations.
+This was best achieved by discussing multiple scenarios as reasoning can differ wildly between campaigns.
+We discussed building the habit of placing yourself into the shoes of the opposing sidein an attempt to understand the situation more fully.
+Understanding is the starting point of descalation and a prolonged peace.

 ---